maxposchmann/SelfConsistentCFBRanker/README.md

 |     9|Notre Dame            |10.23220719|14|
 |    10|Auburn                |9.94039981|7|

 That's only a little different from the CFP as well..
 According to the Self-Consistent CFB Ranker, Ohio State should been given a chance to play for the title over Alabama.
-UCF did climb substantially, but not enough to vault them into playoff contention.
+UCF did climb substantially, but not enough to put them in playoff contention.

-Interestingly, the Colley Matrix still put them at 1 after bowl games, even though they didn't get to face off in the CFP.
-Since this ranking bears some similarity in approach to Colley, let's see if that's true for the Self-Consistent CFB Ranker also.
+Interestingly, the Colley Matrix still put UCF at 1 after bowl games, even though they didn't get to face off in the CFP.
+Since this ranking bears some similarity in philosophy to Colley, let's see if that's true for the Self-Consistent CFB Ranker also.

 | Rank |Team                  | Strength |
 |------|----------------------|----------|